 The encouraging news?
 You can rectify the situation.
 Acknowledging these issues early is the most crucial step toward transforming a struggling startup into a robust, investable venture.

-1. Why is cash flow more important than profit?
+2. Why is cash flow more important than revenue for a startup?